vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   List of MBOs, all of which will be in the state `enqueued_as_request`.
 This will be empty if the endpoint has an associated MsgQueue.

+## Acknowledgements

+The concept of MBOs, with the MBO acting as both a reusable message buffer and a return path, is due to Corey Tabaka.